whitestone-no/SegnoSharp/docs/extending/playlistprocessor.rst

 Processor settings
 ******************

-The ``IPlaylistProcessor`` interface as a ``Settings`` property.
+The ``IPlaylistProcessor`` interface has a ``Settings`` property.
 You can create a new class that inherits from ``Whitestone.SegnoSharp.Shared.Models.PlaylistProcessorSettings`` and implement it like this:

 ::